JonathanGrossman/python_basics/14_loops.md

 A `while` loop executes a block of code so long as the condition set forth in the definition is `True`. `while` loops are indefinite, meaning that the number of times it will run the block of code is not explicitly stated in the loop definition (though can be deduced if you know enough information).

-A `while` loop is easy to write.
-It consists of the word `while` followed by the condition and a colon `:`.
+A `while` loop consists of the word `while` followed by the condition and a colon `:`.
 On the following line, you need to indent the block of code that you want to run so long as the condition is `True.`

 Many ways of working with `while` loops exist.
 A few examples will help show the possibilities.